Products and Services

 Wide Area Calling (formerly 86) ~ This is UNLIMITED CALLING.

 What is WAC?
-It is unlimited Area Calling for North America, Canada & US (not including Alaska, Hawaii & Northwest Territories) $7 per month.
-This feature must be requested.
+It is unlimited Area Calling for North America, Canada & US (not including Alaska, Hawaii & Northwest Territories)

 - Dial 9 + 1 + area code + number